KaziAmitHasan/kaziamithasan.github.io/_pages/research.md

 Here is a summary of some of my research efforts.

-### Pre-prints
-**An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues (under review in EMSE)**
+## An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues [preprint]
-**Authors:** Huizi Hao, Kazi Amit Hasan, Hong Qin, Marcos Macedo, Yuan Tian, Steven H. H. Ding , Ahmed E. Hassan
+### Huizi Hao, Kazi Amit Hasan, Hong Qin, Marcos Macedo, Yuan Tian, Steven H. H. Ding , Ahmed E. Hassan

 Details will be available soon.
+This work is currently under review in EMSE.

 ## Vulnerability of Open-source Face Recognition Systems to Blackbox Attacks: A Case Study With InsightFace [SSCI'23]